HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2/customizations.md

         5. Add styling overrides to the `index.css` file.

-            See the sample customized CSS code which changed the background color dx-search-center-layout component.
+            See the following customized CSS code sample.
+This code changes the background color of the `dx-search-center-layout` component.

             ```css
             dx-search-center-layout::part(main) {